Tag Archive | African blue basil

 Bumble bees in the marigolds.

 Maybe this week’s goal is to carve out a section of the big lawn in the sunny back yard, and plant a flower garden.
-Mid summer isn’t too late for annuals, either from seeds or from transplants.
-Or, for now, consider how your family can use the property in the future.
+From spring through midsummer, we can plant annuals from seeds or from transplants.
+In the off-season, consider how your family can use the property in the future or expand existing gardens.
 It’s always a good time to decrease the amount of lawn space we have to mow, fertilize, and treat for insects and diseases.

-Each pollinator has its own preferences.
+Each pollinator has its preferences.
 Hummingbirds are attracted to the color red, but bees can’t see it.
-Bees are initially attracted to blue, yellow, and white, and then will visit a red flower nearby.
-Hummingbirds can feed from long tubular flowers, but hover flies need short little flowers.
+Bees are initially attracted to blue, yellow, and white, and then visit a red flower nearby.
+Hummingbirds feed from long tubular flowers, but hover flies need short little flowers.

 At night, moths can detect white or pale colored sweet-smelling flowers that are open at that time.
 Almond flowers are pollinated primarily by honey bees, and tomatoes by bumble bees.
 Butterflies are especially interested in landing platforms, such as those found on plants with wide, flat flowers.